Home Data TensorFlow Machine Learning Cookbook - Second Edition

 About this book

 TensorFlow is an open source software library for Machine Intelligence.
-The independent recipes in this book will teach you how to use TensorFlow for complex data computations and will let you dig deeper and gain more insights into your data than ever before.
-You’ll work through recipes on training models, model evaluation, sentiment analysis, regression analysis, clustering analysis, artificial neural networks, and deep learning – each using Google’s machine learning library TensorFlow.
-This guide starts with the fundamentals of the TensorFlow library which includes variables, matrices, and various data sources.
-Moving ahead, you will get hands-on experience with Linear Regression techniques with TensorFlow.
-The next chapters cover important high-level concepts such as neural networks, CNN, RNN, and NLP.
-Once you are familiar and comfortable with the TensorFlow ecosystem, the last chapter will show you how to take it to production.
+The independent recipes in this book will teach you how to use TensorFlow for complex data computations and allow you to dig deeper and gain more insights into your data than ever before.
+With the help of this book, you will work with recipes for training models, model evaluation, sentiment analysis, regression analysis, clustering analysis, artificial neural networks, and more.
+You will explore RNNs, CNNs, GANs, reinforcement learning, and capsule networks, each using Google's machine learning library, TensorFlow.
+Through real-world examples, you will get hands-on experience with linear regression techniques with TensorFlow.
+Once you are familiar and comfortable with the TensorFlow ecosystem, you will be shown how to take it to production.
+By the end of the book, you will be proficient in the field of machine intelligence using TensorFlow.
+You will also have good insight into deep learning and be capable of implementing machine learning algorithms in real-world scenarios.

 Publication date: